 I often experience Pareidolia: seeing recognisable images (in my case animals) in otherwise random and unrelated objects and patterns.
 This has influenced my work in many ways.

 I use a single sheet of clay, draped like a skin or fabric over a newspaper core.
 Embarking on a sculpture is always full of anticipation as I avoid using reference material or preparatory sketches.
 Letting go of preconceptions means that I can embrace chance and respond intuitively to the material.

 As the form of the animal starts to emerge I am careful not to over work the clay as it’s energy and elasticity are easily lost.
 It is the act of making that I want to capture as well as the essence of an animal.
-I enjoy how a suggestion of a form can be far more evocative than a literal representation.
+I enjoy how a suggestive of a form can be far more evocative than a literal representation.
 Many pieces end up in the clay bin but it is an addictive process and a successful work is a huge high.

-I use a technique called Nerikome to create random and geometric coloured patterns within the clay body, akin to markings in animal fur.
-Geometric designs are reminiscent of the patterns I combed into horses’ coats before a show as a child.
-Some pieces are Raku or smoke fired, exciting and unpredictable events.
-Often finished work continues to surprise me long after it is fired due to the happy accidents within it.
-Once displayed they have a sense of calm and presence.
+I use a technique called Nerikome to create random and geometric coloured patterns within the clay body, reminiscent of the markings in animal fur.
+Some pieces are Raku or smoke fired, which are exciting and unpredictable events.
+Some pieces continue to surprise me long after they are fired due to the happy accidents within them.